vectordotdev/vector/website/docs/reference/sources/vector.md

 If `true`, Vector will require a TLS certificate from the connecting host and terminate the connection if it is not valid.
-If `false` (the default), Vector will ignore the presence of a client certificate.
+If `false` (the default), Vector will ignore the presence of a client certificate.Note: This will cause OpenSSL to not request a certificate from the client.